sznurek/sznurek.github.io/_posts/2013-09-01-cpp-templates-are-turing-complete.markdown

 This is the same idea as the code above (if you omit syntax differences).

-## How to get results of template programs?

 So far we could only check that our programs compile.
 To get something on the screen we can for example create run-time values from compile-time types ("reify" them, if you like this word).
 The following example will